 - Bag for a dirty diaper

 You'll need to hold off bathing your newborn until her umbilical cord falls off and the area heals.
-That can take a week or two.
+That can take up to 2 weeks.
 Until then, clean her diaper area well and stick to sponge baths.
 Have on hand:

 - Hooded towel